 These are not usually good pets for children.
 Often, they see children as something below them in the pecking order.
 And this is not good.

 Now, if you would like an exotic pet for yourself, that's one thing.
 But don't get one just for the kid.

-Figure on spending upwards of an hour each day on care and feeding for exotic animals - not a realistic possibility for most little one.
+Figure on spending upwards of an hour each day on care and feeding for exotic pets - not a realistic possibility for most little ones.